For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 For a viewer at the time of its construction, the church’s most striking feature would have been its scale.
 It was the largest dome constructed in France at the time and inspired a dome-building frenzy.
 This scale also extends to the interior, where we find France’s first significant ceiling fresco.
 Completed by Pierre Mignard in 1666, it was the most ambitious fresco project of the time.

 We can see transitional design elements used in the clustered stone capitals at the top of the arcades and portals.
 The 11th and 13th centuries saw a renewed interest in the natural world, and the abstract designs of the Early Middle Ages slowly transformed into realistic carvings.
-Distinctly un-romanesque is the choir, which started later into the 13th century, and is more similar to designs seen in Artois and Champagne that seem to preface the arrival of the Gothic.
-Instead of a few windows, usually three, in an otherwise dark semicircular enclosure, we have a brilliant glass-and-light-filled chamber with two levels.
+Distinctly un-romanesque is the choir, which was started later in the 13th century, and is more similar to designs seen in Artois and Champagne and seems to anticipate the arrival of the Gothic.
+Instead of a few windows, usually three, in an otherwise dark semicircular enclosure, we have a brilliant glass-and-light-filled chamber with three divisions.

 What we see is essentially a Romanesque template filled in with Gothic details.
 Whether this counts as Romanesque or Gothic is a matter of debate, and similar churches, such as the cathedrals in Laon or Magdeburg, face a similar discussion.